 What training is required?

-M/La manda da la ducina dO

 Who needs to be trained?

 Has the training been completed?

 Please sign and date.

-Please use this section for any add itional information for this child or young person.
+Please use this section for any addition al information for this child or youn g person.

 Consent

-Croft Academy staff to administe ed child give permission for Aston Manor Academy / Chilwell er the attached listed medicine on my behalf.
-I understand formation supplied and therefore cannot be held responsible incorrectly.
+I, Parent/Carer of the above nan Academy staff to administer the attache the information supplied and therefore o

-ed child also give permission for the school to use their stock ito adrenaline injector should the prescribed medication
+I, Parent/Carer of the above nan emergency inhaler or an auto adrenaline ned child also give permission for the injector should the prescribed med

-I give consent for this information staff within the school on to be shared with a third party such as school nurse and
+on to be shared with a third party suc ch as school nurse and staff within

-I will inform the school immediately if there is any change in the dosage or frequency of the medicine.
+the school I will inform the school immedia tely if there is any change in the dos age or frequency of the medicine.

-Name Signatures Date
+Nama Signatures Data

-Young person
+Young person Signatures Date

 Parents/ carer

+47

+Equitas Academies Trust

-Healthcare profession nal
+Healthcare professional

-School representative )
+School representative

 School nurse